-activating A state that becomes effective when you click the Activate button on the PMC.
-The Activate button appears highlighted while the other PMC buttons remain in an inactive state as the system attempts to activate and connect. activation button This button toggles activate and deactivate functionality on the PMC.
+activating A VTG state that becomes effective when the Activate button is clicked.
+The Activate button appears highlighted while the other PMC buttons remain in an inactive state as the system attempts to activate and connect.

+activation button This button toggles activate and deactivate functionality on the PMC.
 Click this button on the PMC to activate a channel (to call out); click it again to deactivate the channel.